0x1eef/xchan.rb/README.md

 ## About

+xchan.rb is an easy to use library for InterProcess Communication (IPC).

-xchan.rb is a library for sending Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
+xchan.rb can send Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
 The implementation currently uses an unnamed <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>
 and offers a number of serialization options - the default is [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal).

 xchan.rb makes a concentrated effort to be safe from race conditions when used across processes by using a record lock that is implemented on top of fcntl - at any given time, only one process can hold a lock on a channel and other processes must wait until the lock is released.

 ## Examples

-The examples cover a lot - but not everything.
-The [API documentation](https://0x1eef.github.io/x/xchan.rb) is available as a complete reference, and covers parts of the interface not covered by the examples.

 ### Serialization